Lurk/ac2023/readme.md

 Now, while I can eyeball what is possible and what is not, somehow I can not think of way to solve it elegantly :(

-Yeah, so, few hours and bunch of ifs tests are passing.
+Yeah, so, few hours and bunch of ifs later, tests are passing.
 First part is producing the same result as before.
 Everything is super fast.
 But, result is `too low`.

+Added more tests.
+They are also green.
+Result is still wrong.
+Maybe it is time to give up and go to reddit.

+All test cases that I found on reddit also green.

+I am giving up.
+Can't come up with a test case that would fail.
+Will go and do other tasks.